 Chemical blackening is not a paint or a plating, chemical blackening is a conversion coating which utilises a chemical reaction to alter the pigment of stainless steel.
 The process involves the use of a heated bath of sodium hydroxide with an additive oxidising agent such as sodium nitrate, which results in the partial conversion of the top layer of the screw into matte black magnetite.

 AccuGroup’s PX-3 chemical black coating process gives components a non-reflective overlay to prevent glare and reduce component visibility.
 Our chemical blacking is ideal for use on automotive, aeronautical and aerospace applications, where reflective glare can be highly dangerous.
-Our PX-3 coatings have even been utilised for military stealth projects.
+Our PX-3 coatings have even been utilised for military stealth projects, and are fully compliant with military specification MIL-DTL-13924D Class 4.

 Can my Product be Chemically Blacked?